Does your vision seem blurry or hazy? Has it become harder to complete everyday tasks because you can’t see?

 - If you are 40 or older, you should have annual dilated eye exams.
-Your eye doctor will dilate your pupils with drops to widen the pupils.
-They then use a magnifying tool to look at your eyes.
-This allows them to assess the optical nerve and retina.
+Dr. Cheng will dilate your pupils with drops to widen the pupils.
+She then uses a magnifying tool to look at your eyes.
+This allows her to assess the optical nerve and retina.
 They will look for signs of diseases, as well as cataracts.

 - Another thing you can do to try to stop the early development of cataracts is live a healthy lifestyle.
 If you’re a smoker, stop smoking.
-If you’re a diabetic, keep your blood sugar under control.hedule a cataract screening at IQ Laser Vision in Rowland Heights, CA today!
+If you’re a diabetic, keep your blood sugar under control schedule a cataract screening today!

 - Make sure to only drink alcohol in moderation.
 Whenever you’re outside, wear sunglasses that block UVA and UVB rays from the sun.
 Too much time in the sun can directly contribute to early cataract development.

 - Eat foods that contain antioxidants and vitamin A, as well as omega-3 fatty acids.
 These nutrients help with eye and vision health.

 Concerned that you may have a cataract or need cataract surgery?
 Schedule a cataract screening by Dr. Cheng today!

 No. You should not feel any discomfort.
 Your eyes will be numbed using anesthetic eye drops and you will be given light sedation.

 You will spend only a few hours at the surgery center and will go home the very same day.